ernierasta/pnp-howto/README.md

 - more tools to create/edit pdf (need to investigate their availability under Windows OS),
 - short how-to print&cut in form of svg and pdf which game designers can distribute along their files or included in files.
 - example article (or/and video) how to prepare both layouts in Inkscape.

-It would be great if I would add:
 - example how to automate layout creation using Inkscape extensions.

 [introcards]: images/intro.png